Data Privacy and Security Policy

 - From our website we collect non-personal information such as IP addresses (the location of the computer on the internet), pages accessed, and files downloaded.
 This helps to measure how many people use our site, how often and how popular our pages are.
 This information does not tell us anything about who you are or where you live.
 It simply allows us to monitor and improve our website for users.

-- From volunteers, supporters, assessors, volunteer co-ordinators we collect personal information including name, postal address, phone number, email address, date of birth (where appropriate), Gift Aid details, contact preferences, information bank or credit card details, direct debit details if applicable.
-If you are applying to become a volunteer we ask for details about your pet, for references and for a picture of you and a picture of your pet needed to process your application.
+- From volunteers, supporters, assessors, volunteer co-ordinators we collect personal information including name, postal address, phone number, email address, date of birth (where appropriate), Gift Aid details and contact preferences If you are applying to become a volunteer we ask for details about your pet, for references and for a picture of you and a picture of your pet needed to process your application.

-- We may also collect information which you give to us indirectly, for example, if you are using websites such as Just Giving or Virgin Money Giving to fundraise for us, such websites have their own Privacy Policies which you should check when you provide your data.
+- We may also collect information which you give to us indirectly, for example, if you are using websites such as Just Giving or Enthuse to fundraise for us, such websites have their own Privacy Policies which you should check when you provide your data.

 - We may also use data which you provide to other organisations and that you give us your permission to share.
 This includes social media sites such as Facebook and Twitter.